UC-Davis-molecular-computing/scadnano-python-package/tutorial/tutorial.md

     return design
 ```

-If we load this design and check "show DNA" in the menu, we can see the full DNA sequence assigned:
+If we load this design and check the menu item View&rarr;Show DNA, we can see the full DNA sequence assigned:

 ![](images/complete_design_with_DNA.png)